CSCfi/sda-filesystem/README.md

   -alsologtostderr
     	log to standard error as well as files
   -enable string
-    	Choose which repositories you wish include in the filesystem.
-Possible values: {SD-Connect,SD-Submit,all} (default "all")
+    	Choose which repositories you wish include in Data Gateway.
+Possible values: {SD-Connect,SD-Submit,all} (default "all") -http_timeout int
-  -http_timeout int
     	Number of seconds to wait before timing out an HTTP request (default 20) -log_backtrace_at value